 Store a hard copy of your video offsite: If you don’t trust the cloud for storing that video and want a hard copy of your recording, video cameras can be had for less than $100 these days.
 That purchase could save you thousands of dollars if your house were to ever catch fire.

 The good thing is that the videotape becomes an insurance policy for your insurance policy.
 Just be sure to store it off-site or in a fire-proof safe.

 Buy an Additional Insurance Rider for These Items

 Some things you own may not be covered under the standard language of your homeowners insurance.
 For those items, you’ll need an additional rider.
 Such items include:

 - Sports memorabilia

-When you buy a rider, you might also need to go one more step and have an appraisal.
+If you’re planning to buy a rider, you might need to get an appraisal of some items first.
 That’s very common when you’re talking about collectibles and jewelry.
-Here’s one option to get an appraisal done that Clark has discussed in the past.